 No. In Minnesota, the ability of a parent to see his or her child is not dependent on whether child support is paid.
 If a parent has court-ordered visitation time with the child, you cannot revoke their access to the child regardless of their nonpayment.

-However, you may seek enforcement of a child support order.
-For more information, we suggest you consult with a lawyer.
+However, you can seek enforcement of a child support order.
+If you plan to do so, it's wise to consult with a lawyer.

 If the parents have joint custody, does anyone pay child support?